amckinney/backend-dev/docs/welcome.md

 slug: /
 ---

-Welcome!
-This is the landing page for the Backend Development course.
+Welcome to the Backend Development course!

-This page provides an overview of the course, which is still a work-in-progress.

 ## Overview